kiorpesc/wifi_orchestra/README.md

 ==============

 A python script that generates music from characteristics of nearby wifi networks.
+ONLY WORKS ON LINUX -> this relies on console commands and parsing their outputs.

 This was intended to be used on a Raspberry Pi while wandering around, seeing how the music evolves as new networks are encountered and old ones lost.